tyler-dodge/tyler-dodge.github.com/resume.md

 PROGRAMMING EXPERTISE
 ---------------------

-+ Proficient in C++, C#, C, and Java
++ Proficient in Objective C, Javascript, C, and Java
-+ Experience in Objective C, Python, Lua, Javascript, Scheme, Elisp
++ Experience in Python, Lua, PHP
-+ Developed on Windows, Linux, Android, and iOS platforms
++ Developed on Windows, OSX, Linux, Android, and iOS platforms

 EXPERIENCE
 ----------

+###Advanced USA Technologies
+Full Stack Developer, February, 2012-Present<br />

++ Architected a node.js server using Socket.IO, redis, and mongoose.
++ Utilized Test Driven Development using Mocha.
++ Wrote a native iOS client for the server.

 ###Reverie World Studios Inc.
-Senior Engine Programmer, May 1, 2011-Present<br />
+Senior Engine Programmer, May 1, 2011-February, 2012<br />

 + Worked on Reverie's Mithrill engine's shadow generation
 + Added and exposed engine features for use in the engine's embedded language Lua.
 + Factored out bugs in collision rendering and in the game's map editing software.

-###Reverie World Studios Inc.
-Utilities Programmer, December 28, 2010-May 1, 2011<br />

-+ Focused on Updater project written in C# which handled file validation, serial key validation, and file retrieval from the server in order to keep game clients up to date.
++ Worked on Updater project written in C# which handled file validation, serial key validation, and file retrieval from the server in order to keep game clients up to date.
 + Wrote an admin panel for the updater in C#
 + Using PHP and SQL, wrote server side operations for the updater

 PROJECTS
 --------
+###Official VidCon 2012 iOS App
++ Native Guidebook app.
++ Utilized Bump for transferring virtual business cards.
++ Uses Parse for push notifications.
++ Appstore released.

 ###Tbfe Engine

 + A 3D game engine